 Laser fungal nail treatment

-Medicine has benefited significantly from the use of lasers.
-Specifically within dermatology, advances in laser technology have allowed the development of lasers to target fungal cells.
+Advances in laser technology have allowed the development of lasers to target fungal cells.
 Over the past 5 years the advances have been significant- initially using heat delivered with the Nd-YAG.
-Lasers utilise this modality based on applying heat to the nail allowing it to pass through and vaporise the fungus with the energy.
+Lasers utilize this modality based on applying heat to the nail allowing it to pass through and vaporize the fungus with the energy.

 Treatment: Recommended 3 sessions every 4 to 6 weeks and after 3 months if the nail grows healthy then no more treatments are required.